simonom/PyCHAM/README.md

 # PyCHAM: Python CHemistry with Aerosol Microphysics Box Model

 Welcome to the PyCHAM.
-Funding has been provided from the [EUROCHAMP-2020 research project](http://www.eurochamp.org).
+Funding has been provided from the [EUROCHAMP-2020 research project](http://www.eurochamp.org) and the National Centre for Atmospheric Science ([NCAS](https://www.ncas.ac.uk/en/)).
 Please contact Simon O'Meara (simon.omeara@manchester.ac.uk) with any issues, comments or suggestions.

 PyCHAM is an open-access computer code (written in Python) for simulating aerosol chambers.
 It is supplied under the GNU General Public License v3.0.